kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README2.md

 ## Custom

-The CustomFormClient provides all the operations necessary for training a custom model, analyzing a form with a custom model, and managing a user's custom models on their account.
+The `CustomFormClient` provides all the operations necessary for training a custom model, analyzing a form with a custom model, and managing a user's custom models on their account.

-The user can choose to train with or without labels using the methods begin_labeled_training or begin_training.
+The user can choose to train with or without labels using the methods `begin_labeled_training` or `begin_training`.
 Both methods take as input a blob sas url to the documents to use for training.
 Each training method will return a poller object which is used to get the eventual training result.

-A custom model can then be used to analyze custom forms using the analyze_form or extract_labeled_fields methods.
+A custom model can then be used to analyze custom forms using the `analyze_form` or `extract_labeled_fields` methods.
-The model_id from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
+The `model_id` from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
 Both methods return a poller object which is used to get the result object.

 In order for the user to manage their custom models, a few methods are available to list custom models, delete a model,